kensnyder/react-thermals/README.md

 ### Writing Actions

-For most actions, you can use action creators as introduced in the next section and as documented [here](src/actions/README.md).
+For many actions, you can use action creators as introduced in the next section and as documented [here](src/actions/README.md).

 `store.setState` works exactly like a setter function from a `useState()` pair.